Smart Fiberglass Solutions Contact Us Now

 Heat-Resistant Fabric Comparison Table

-Fabric Type Continuous Temp Fire Resistance Flexibility Typical Uses
+Fabric Type Continuous Temperature Fire Resistance Flexibility Typical Uses

-High Silica 1000°C Excellent Good Welding, fire curtains
+High Silica Fabric About 1000°C Excellent Good Welding blankets, fire curtains, high-temperature barriers

-Aluminized Fabric Depends on base Excellent (radiant) Good Heat shields
+Aluminized Fabric Depends on base fabric Excellent for radiant heat Good Heat shields, radiant barriers, proximity protection

 Silicone Coating